Dolphins, basking sharks and minke whale in Manx waters

 A pod of 10 Risso's dolphins were spotted in Port St Mary before 12 basking sharks were seen off the west coast of the island on Wednesday.

 The group, which circumnavigated the island during the day, then saw a minke whale south of the Ayres.

 Tom Felce, from the group, said: "It has been a remarkable day."

-The group also sighted 16 porpoises during their research trip around the Manx coastline.'Very exciting'
+The group also sighted 16 porpoises during their research trip around the Manx coastline.

 The Manx Whale and Dolphin Watch are looking to provide a detailed picture of dolphin, whale and porpoise numbers in Manx waters.

 Mr Felce said: "The weather conditions have changed in the last few days and it has clearly attracted them to the surface.
 It was very exciting to see the Risso's dolphins in the south of the island and as we continued we saw more and more.